alf-labs/tangram/README.md

 ## Web Viewer

-Web viewer is a React-TypeScript single page application that displays the result of the generator, the board analyzer, and the pieces statistics.
+Web viewer is a React-TypeScript single page application that displays the results of the generator, the board analyzer, and the pieces statistics.

 The source is located in the [web](web/) directory.